 A good lease should be like a roadmap, showing you how to handle tricky situations that come up.
 It’s important to make sure your tenants understand your lease.
 This helps them know your expectations, which establishes clearer communication.
 Going through the lease with your tenants will also set the proper tone from the beginning, helping them understand that this agreement is important and they should follow it.
 Setting clear guidelines and enforcing them will help you be a more professional landlord.

 As you’re getting set up, consider how technology can save you time.
-Tellus helps landlords with leases, rent collection, tenant screening, and more.
+The Tellus superapp helps landlords with leases, rent collection, tenant screening, and more.
+Download the app for free from the App Store or Play Store.